 Chloé is an experienced theatre/movement director and interactive performer based in North East London, UK.
-As both a director and performer, her work is both physical and aesthetically pleasing - she often finds herself working in site-specific and immersive environments.
-Additionally to this, she regularly performs stand-up comedy in and around London.
-As a performer she is represented by Idamos Agency (www.idamos.com) and is an active member of Soho Theatre's Soho Young Company's Comedy Labs (Sketch, Stand-up and Cabaret), whilst as a director and theatre maker she works freelance, and is a member of The Young Vic's Genesis Directors Network.
+As both a director and performer, her work is both physical and aesthetically driven - she often finds herself working in site-specific and immersive environments.
+Additionally to this, she regularly performs stand-up comedy and cabaret in and around London.
+As a performer she is represented by Idamos Agency (www.idamos.com) and is an active member of Soho Theatre's Soho Young Company's Comedy Labs (Sketch, Stand-up and Cabaret/Drag), whilst as a director and theatre maker she works freelance, and is a member of The Young Vic's Genesis Directors Network.
+When she isn’t performing or directing she works freelance as an art director, stylist and costume designer.
 She trained at: Russian Academy of Theatre Arts (GITIS), Indonesian Institute of Arts, East 15 Acting School and Lincoln School of Fine and Performing Art - for list of full credits (both dir. & perf.), training and special skills please see 'cv'.

 - Performing news: Chloé recently worked with choreographer Sasha Milavic Davies on Complicité’s ‘Everything That Rises Must Dance’ - an outdoor, site-specific dance performance featuring 200 women.
 She is currently performing with interactive dance collective ‘The People Pile’ and will soon be performing in Bompas and Parr’s immersive adventure ‘The Lost Lagoon.’

 - Directorial news: Currently working on Frances Farmer: Zombie Movie Star - an Undead Cabaret for both Vaults Fest and London Horror Fest and Lulu: A Circus Sex Tragedy told with knives for theatre company Ugly Collective, in collaboration with Theatre Delicatessen.